Moshiur222/Tic-Tac-Teo-Game/README.md

-# i have mnake tic tac teo game by using HTML CSS & JavaScrips
+# I have make tic-tac-teo game by using HTML, CSS & JavaScrips.